simplymichael/smart-form-validator/README.md

 ### Validators
 Validators are rule enforcers.
-A validators is a function that checks the value entered into a field and ensures that it complies with the constraints specified on the field.
+A validator is a function that checks that the value entered into a field complies with the constraints placed on that field.

-### Built-in validators
+### Default validators
-The following are the built-in validators corresponding with the built-in rules:
+The following validators come built-in corresponding with the built-in rules:
 - `alphaValidator`: checks that a field contains only the letters `A - Z`, underscores (`_`), and dashes (`-`).
   The field can also accept whitespace characters with the `allowWhitespace` rule set to true.
   To perform a case-insensitive check, set the `matchCase` rule to `false`.